Consumer Metrics Institute

 For this reason, the 'Weighted Composite Index' may behave significantly differently from any or all of the individual sectors we separately track.
 In fact, on occasion the 'Weighted Composite Index' has been either above or below any of the individual sector indexes.
 If the transaction volume weighted sector indexes diverge from the dollar weighted 'Weighted Composite Index', something interesting is happening in the economy.
 If the sectors are stronger than the 'Weighted Composite Index', consumers may be very actively spending on smaller "feel-good" purchases, while holding back on bigger items that require a longer term financial commitment.
 Conversely, if the 'Weighted Composite Index' strengthens while the sectors lag, consumers may have cut back on the smaller expenditures in order to fund the big ticket items.
 In either case consumer "activity" is diverging from the economic impact of that activity.

-Since the 'Weighted Composite Index' better reflects the economic impact and transaction size of Consumer activities, it best represents (and is a truer indicator of) the strength of the overall consumer discretionary economy relative to a year earlier and more closely mirrors how the 'demand' side activity will subsequently flow downstream to the 'production' side of the economy and the GDP.
+Since the 'Weighted Composite Index' better reflects the economic impact and transaction size of Consumer activities, it best represents (and is a truer indicator of) the strength of the overall consumer discretionary economy relative to a year earlier and more closely mirrors how the 'demand' side activity will subsequently flow downstream to the 'production' side of the economy.

 How do you track consumer interest?